Rust-GPU/rust-gpu/docs/src/writing-shader-crates.md

 spirv-std = { version = "0.9" }
 ```

-Make sure your shader code uses the `no_std` attribute and makes the `spirv` attribute visibile in the global scope.
+Make sure your shader code uses the `no_std` attribute and makes the `spirv` attribute visible in the global scope.
 Then, you're ready to write your first shader.
 Here's a very simple fragment shader called `main_fs` as an example that outputs the color red:

 ```rust,norun
 #![no_std]